NicolasChoukroun/Kryptofranc/kryptofranccore/doc/README.md

 Setup
 ---------------------
-KryptoFranc is the original kryptoFranc client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of kryptoFranc transactions, which requires a few hundred gigabytes of disk space.
+KryptoFranc is the original Kryptofranc client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Kryptofranc transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download KryptoFranc, visit [kryptofranccore.org](https://kryptofranccore.org/en/download/).